11 Top-Rated Tourist Attractions & Things to Do in Wexford

 9. The National Opera House & Wexford Festival Opera

 On Wexford High Street stands the modern National Opera House, where the Wexford Festival Opera is held annually at the end of October.
 This three-week event not only includes opera, but also theater, classical concerts, and fringe events that take place at various times of the day... and late into the night.
 The site in fact consists of two stages offering a variety of programs year-round, and was designated the country's official opera house in 2014.
 A cafe is located onsite.

-To the left, along Henrietta Street, is Crescent Quay, a semi-circular square on which stands a statue of Commodore John Barry (1745-1803), erected by the United States Government in honor of the father of the American Navy.
+To the left of the Opera House, along Henrietta Street, is Crescent Quay, a semi-circular square on which stands a statue of Commodore John Barry (1745-1803).
+The statue was erected by the United States Government in honor of the father of the American Navy.

 Official site: www.wexfordoperahouse.ie